-This pizza dough is thin, crispy and fast to make!
-Only 10 minutes to throw together, with no rise time!
+This Thin Crust Pizza Dough is crispy and fast to make!
+Only 10 minutes prep, with no rise time!
 It’s the perfect crispy, crunchy crust that will stand up to any pizza toppings!

 Soft & chewy pizza crust, or thin & crispy?